ModbusScope/ModbusScope/docs/pages/user_manual.md

 # ModbusScope - User Manual

-This user manual describes how to get started with *ModbusScope*. *ModbusScope* is a program which can sample Modbus registers and plot the value in a graph to visualize and investigate the dynamic behavior of a system.
+This user manual describes how to get started with *ModbusScope*. *ModbusScope* is an application which can sample Modbus registers and plot the value in a graph to visualize and investigate the dynamic behavior of a system.

 ## Overview